 4th November 2022, 11:00 – 12:00 CET

-The German Aerospace Center – DLR, will share details about the “World Settlement Footprint” suite, developed by their “Smart Cities and Spatial Development” team.
+The German Aerospace Center – DLR, shared details about the “World Settlement Footprint” suite, developed by their “Smart Cities and Spatial Development” team.
 This is a collection of global geoinformation layers that helps decision makers in science, economy and policy to effectively realise sustainable and resilient future cities.